Raechil na Garnussil na Gallam

 I have red hair, well coppery-red I suppose.
 My hair is always covered, except when I sleep or when I bathe.
 I am a devoted disciple of the One True God but I do not want my hair cut off.

 My mother told me I was pretty.
-Not that that was a good thing, she was ashamed that she had borne such a pretty child.
+Not that that was a good thing, she was ashamed and insulted that she had borne such a pretty child.
 And she thought my mouth was Lustful.

 I do not know.
-I have never seen what I look like but I can assure my Lord God Harnakos and All the Saints, Messiahs and Prophets, no part of me is or ever has been Lustful.
+I have never seen what I look like but I can assure my Lord God Harnakos and All the Saints, Messiahs and Prophets, no part of me is or ever has been or ever will be Lustful.

 I have to wear the Constract.
 I am told it is to keep me safe.
-It is an undergarment made of leather that covers my whole body with just wee holes if I need to relieve myself.
+An undergarment made of leather that covers my whole body with just wee holes if I need to relieve myself.
 I am locked into it, my father and my mother have the keys.

 When I am married my husband will be given all the keys.